 The oil industry is rich in data, information, and knowledge about booms and busts.
-These are but a few of innumerable parallels that can be drawn, to help the tech industry through these turbulent times.
+These are but a few of innumerable parallels that can be drawn to help the tech industry through these turbulent times.

-Pradeep Anand is the President of Seeta Resources (www.seeta.com).
-He can be reached at pradeep@seeta.com.
+Pradeep Anand is the president of Seeta Resources (www.seeta.com), a Sugar Land, Texas-based consulting firm.
+He can be reached at (281) 265-9301 and at pradeep@seeta.com.